kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1.md

 	- We got dinner, the guy in solitary didn't.
 	- Serannis summoned his raven, Jericho.
 Black bird, six red eyes.
 We planned by talking to him.
 	- Valindra said there is a Scalewarden here.
 The elite guards of the Empire.
 Valindra can sense it.
 	- The Underdark is called the Deep.
 I said I didn't want to go back, I'm familiar with the tunnels.
 Sarannis is also against going down there.
+I said no killing if possible.
+	- Captain Tavius visited.
+Spoke with Cass, said he would maybe take his offer.